getCompass/userbot/README.md

 The method for getting the URL node where the files are uploaded.

 It is used for further getting of file_id parameter for sending files.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/file/getUrl`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/file/getUrl` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/file/getUrl`

 Parameters are **not required** to be sent in the request body.